Applying for extra funding?

 You may also find these links useful for budgeting advice and tips:

-Myth: I need to submit bank statements for all accounts held in my name and my partners name with my application
+I need to submit bank statements for all accounts held in my name and my partners name with my application?

-- This should include all accounts such as Revolut, Monzo, Savings accounts and ANY overseas bank accounts.
+- This should include all accounts like Monzo, Revolut, Monese, savings accounts, ISA, Help to Buy, Crypto currency accounts, and any accounts held outside the UK.
 If your bank statements show transfers to and from other accounts not provided, then we are unable to fully assess your application for financial hardship and an award cannot be made until all required documents are provided.

 - Please ensure that bank statements for each account cover the same period.
 Bank statements should cover at least one full month of transactions to date of application.